 They will have similar responsibilities to an in-house CIO, but the core difference is that the service is delivered virtually.
 You may not meet your Virtual CIO and there could be multiple people working on the business at different times, depending on the structure of service.

 What are the benefits of a Virtual CIO?

-The main advantage of using a vCIO Service is the significant cost savings compared to hiring internally.
-Most services are offered as an hourly rate or flat fee, making it easy to budget and account for.
+- Most services are offered at an hourly rate or flat fee, making it easy to budget and account for

 What are the disadvantages of a Virtual CIO?

-A vCIO typically works across multiple businesses so may not be as readily available to deal with issues that arise.
-Those businesses which are tech-heavy or very reliant on technology will probably need a more heavyweight and involved resource.
+- A vCIO typically works across multiple businesses, so may not be as readily available to deal with issues that arise

-A better alternative for the mid-market… The CIO Service
+4. The CIO Service – a better alternative for the mid-market…

-You may feel that a virtual CIO will not deliver the expertise and attention needed to achieve measurable outcomes.
-However, if you don’t have the resources or requirements to justify a full-time hire, then surely this is the only option?
+You may feel that a virtual CIO wont deliver the expertise and attention needed to achieve measurable outcomes – but you also don’t have the resources or requirements to justify a full-time hire, and an interim CIO just won’t do.

-There is a fourth alternative which bridges the gap while still delivering tangible value on a cost-effective and flexible basis.
+Luckily there is a fourth alternative that bridges the gap, while still delivering tangible value on a cost-effective and flexible basis – a CIO Service.